MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-sample-data-8-x.md

 To create or configure users, go to **Settings** > **Security** > **Users**, and do the following:

-1. Set UserFullname="Spencer Low" with username "spencerl" (**lowercase**) to the Project Manager and Practice Manager roles.
+1. Set UserFullname=Spencer Low with username spencerl (**lowercase**) to the Project Manager and Practice Manager roles.

 2. Select the **Spencer Low** user, and then select **Manage Roles**.
 Find and select the **System Administrator** role, and then select **OK** to grant full admin rights to Spencer Low.
 This step is necessary to ensure that sample records are created with the correct user ownership and therefore populate views correctly.